-Samuel Moyn is Jeremiah Smith, Jr. Professor of Law and Professor of History at Harvard University.
+Samuel Moyn is Professor of Law and Professor of History at Yale University.

 He received a doctorate in modern European history from the University of California-Berkeley in 2000 and a law degree from Harvard University in 2001.
 He came to Yale from Harvard University, where he was Jeremiah Smith, Jr. Professor of Law and Professor of History.
 Before this, he spent thirteen years in the Columbia University history department, where he was most recently James Bryce Professor of European Legal History.

 He has written several books in his fields of European intellectual history and human rights history, including The Last Utopia: Human Rights in History (Harvard University Press, 2010), and edited or coedited a number of others.
-His new book, based on Mellon Distinguished Lectures at the University of Pennsylvania in fall 2014, is Christian Human Rights (2015).
+His most recent book, based on Mellon Distinguished Lectures at the University of Pennsylvania in fall 2014, is Christian Human Rights (2015).
 A final book of human rights history, Not Enough: Human Rights in an Unequal World, is forthcoming from Harvard University Press in April 2018.